yulsmir/foocoding/Databases/Week3/todo-app/README.md

 6. Check urls from endpoints implemented and response results in dev tools:
 7. Make sure to replace ```:userId`` with value 1 or 2, so you can see lists of 2 separate users.
 8. Link to my postman requests to test app: https://www.postman.com/yulsmir/workspace/my-public-env/collection/10283822-bf799acc-b067-4b49-9932-12b716e53f09?action=share&creator=10283822
+ In params Path Variables change:
+ - userId value to 1 or 2;
+ - listId - 1...4;
+ - itemId - 1...4;